|

 Patricia Anne “Mouse” Hollowell: retired English

-teacher, and Mary Alice “Sister” Crane, a country-western
+teacher, and Mary Alice “Sister” Crane, who out-lived

 | Kat Goldring |